Skip to main content

 Description

 CVE-2025-7024 is an Incorrect Default Permissions vulnerability in AIRBUS PSS TETRA Connectivity Server version 7.
 0 running on Windows Server OS.
-The flaw allows privilege abuse whereby an attacker who can trick a user into placing a crafted file into a vulnerable directory may execute arbitrary code with SYSTEM privileges.
+It allows privilege abuse whereby an attacker who can trick or direct a user to place a crafted file into a vulnerable directory may execute arbitrary code with SYSTEM privileges.
 The vulnerability has a medium severity with a CVSS score of 5.
-6. A fix has been made available and delivered to impacted customers.
-There are no known exploits in the wild at this time.
+6. A fix for this issue is available and has been delivered to impacted customers.

 AI-Powered Analysis